 How important is your dog’s oral hygiene to his overall health?
-The answer is that it’s very important!
-In fact, dental disease in dogs is a common problem and if you don’t maintain your dog’s oral health, it can have a direct impact on your dog’s vital organs like his heart, kidneys, liver and digestive system.
+The answer is – it’s very important!
+In fact, dental disease in dogs is a very common problem.

 The Importance Of Oral Hygiene To Your Dog

-Your dog’s mouth health is essential to his overall health.
-Dental disease in dogs is tied to systemic disease and can affect the heart, kidneys, liver and may even be linked to cancer or diabetes.
-And it’s a two-way street: organs like the kidneys can be affected by poor oral health … but your dog’s oral health can also suffer if he has kidney disease.
+It’s a two-way street in the body.
+Organs like the kidneys can be affected by poor oral health … but your dog’s oral health can also suffer if he has kidney disease.